-- Reflex arcs provide very simple examples of neural information processing. - A tap on the patellar tendon stretches the quadriceps muscle. - This activates sensory stretch receptor neurons ("dorsal root ganglion cells") which connect to motor neurons in the ventral horn of the spinal cord.
-The motor neurons cause the quadriceps muscle to contract. - At the same time inhibitory interneurons in the ventral horn tell motor neurons which innervate the hamstrings to relax. - Increased load on the muscle thus results in increased muscle tension, (as well as relaxation of the antagonist muscle)
+- A sudden tap on the patellar tendon stretches the quadriceps muscle. - This activates sensory stretch receptor neurons ("dorsal root ganglion cells") which connect to motor neurons in the ventral horn of the spinal cord.
+The motor neurons cause the quadriceps muscle to contract. - At the same time inhibitory interneurons in the ventral horn cause motor neurons which innervate the hamstrings to relax.